json-api/json-api/_format/1.1/index.md

 ## <a href="#profiles" id="profiles" class="headerlink"></a> Profiles

-JSON:API supports the use of "profiles" as a way to indicate additional semantics that apply to a JSON:API request/document, without altering the basic semantics described in this specification.
+JSON:API supports the use of "profiles" as a way to indicate additional semantics that apply to a JSON:API document, without altering the basic semantics described in this specification.

 A profile is a separate specification defining these additional semantics.